NikolayDPaev/lambda-script/README.md

 ```

 ### **Function calls**
-Function calls syntax consists of:
+Function call syntax consists of:
  - **expression** that must (eagerly) evaluate to **function**
  - arbitrary number of **arguments** - expressions
 ```